 Dawn Roller is a 25-year veteran in the global corporate enterprise community, 15-year veteran in higher education leadership.
 In past positions, Dawn has served as CEO, COO, founder and Dean.
 Dawn exudes a passion for driving results through innovative solutions.
 With Attention Deficit Hyperactivity Disorder and Asperger Syndrome as a talent, Dawn challenges the people she works with to innovate, think deeper and move faster.
 Dawn is committed to excellence and will go the extra mile for integrity.

-Dawn took classes for a Doctor in Business, Global Organization Effectiveness and homeopathic medicine.
-Dawn earned her Masters of Business Administration from the University of Phoenix in 2009.
-Many other degrees and certificates in a multitude of areas including customer centric selling from the Disney Institute.
-Dawn holds a ministry license in the State of Missouri and has flight hours toward continued piloting.
-Dawn is a charter member of Epsilon Pi Tau technology honor society Delta Sigma Chapter, speaker/moderator for Argyle Executive Forums and a presenter/moderator for Innovation Leader field studies.
+Dawn took classes for a Doctor in Business, Organizational Effectiveness and has an MBA, BSBM, customer centric selling from the Disney Institute and many other designations including a ministry license in the State of Missouri.
+Dawn is a charter member of Epsilon Pi Tau technology honor society Delta Sigma Chapter, moderator for Argyle Executive Forums, member of HIMSS and Innovation Leader.
 Dawn supports community action for GO61, American Heart Association, Disabled Veterans of America, Shoes for Souls, Food for the Hungry, St. Jude Children’s Research Hospital, March of Dimes, American Cancer Society, Paralyzed Veterans of Missouri, Student Pilot Aviation Association and Down’s Syndrome of the Ozarks.

 Raj Kumar Viswakarma